 The ASPG holds an Annual Conference hosted by the Australasian parliaments on a rotational basis.

-The most recent Annual General Meeting of the NSW Chapter of the ASPG took place on Tuesday 22 November 2016 in Parliament House.
+The Annual General Meeting of the NSW Chapter of the ASPG took place on Thursday 30 November 2017 at 1.30 pm in the Jubilee Room, Parliament House.

 The main purposes of the meetings are to elect members to the NSW Chapter's Executive Committee and to discuss the Chapter's activities for the current and coming years.